EXALAB/AnLinux-App/README.md

 ## Desktop Environment and GUI

-You can now run LXDE Desktop Environment, currently only Ubuntu, Debian, Kali, Fedora are supported, and only LXDE will work correctly.
+You can now run [LXDE Desktop Environment](https://lxde.org/), currently only [Ubuntu](https://www.ubuntu.com/), [Debian](https://www.debian.org/), [Kali](https://www.kali.org/), [Fedora](https://getfedora.org/) are supported, and only [LXDE Desktop Environment](https://lxde.org/) will work correctly.
 If you have any suggestion or method about the desktop environment, please open an issue on Github